LightningTipBot/LightningTipBot/README.md

 ### Inline commands
 ```
-send 💸 Send sats to chat: @LightningTipBot send <amount> [<memo>]
+send 💸 Send sats to chat: @BitcoinDeepaBot send <amount> [<memo>]
 ```

 📖 You can use inline commands in every chat, even in private conversations.
 Wait a second after entering an inline command and click the result, don't press enter.

 ### Inline send

 You can use inline commands to send payments to anyone who can read your messages, even inside private chats and group chat in which the bot isn't part of.
 For that, you need to trigger an [inline command](https://core.telegram.org/bots/inline).
-Here is how it works: Enter the name of the bot (`@LightningTipBot`) and the command you want to trigger (`send 13 Hi friend!`).
+Here is how it works: Enter the name of the bot (`@BitcoinDeepaBot`) and the command you want to trigger (`send 13 Hi friend!`).
 When the result pops up above the text field, click it to send it to the chat.
 Do not press enter.

 <p align="center">
   	<img alt="Send sats inside any chat, including private conversations and groups." src="resources/inline_send.png" >